CobyPear/obsidian-diy-sync/README.md

 - pnpm
 - node
 - npm
+- podman

 ### Technologies Used

 - TypeScript
 - Express
-- Prisma
+- sqlite
-- sqlite - this is the default.
-You may use any DB supported by Prisma
 - obsidian-sample-plugin (used for the plugin template)
+- Docker/podman

 ## To get started for local development: